Project-nab/discovery-service/README.md

 ### Analysis

+Product service is service will mange all of the product information like product catalogue, brand, product attribute...

 In this sprint, and following detail task we already defined at [Project analysis](https://github.com/Project-nab/discovery-service#project-analysis), In product service, we have to implement following API.

 * API filter product base on criteria.